Mordyfier/CISC.-3140-Assignments/Lab 4.3/README.md

 https://www.udemy.com/course/nodejs-the-complete-guide/

 The fields in the database have been populated with data from the [MovieLens](https://grouplens.org/datasets/movielens/latest/) small dataset, cleaned and reformatted according to my needs.

+___________

+## Note: At this point, the backend and frontend of this webapp are **_not_** decoupled.
+However, I plan (current semester permitting) to improve on this app, by:
+* ### Adding poster images to the movie cards
+* ### Most likely switching the database to MongoDB (primarily in order to explore non-relational database management, but also because I think it works better for my use here - particularly with genres management)
+* ### Moving the deployment to AWS
+* ### And, last but certainly not least, exploring React.js enough to reformat this project into a Single Page App utilizing [the API](https://github.com/Mordyfier/CISC3140/tree/master/Lab%204.2) (or - probably - a better one, also utilizing mongoDB) I wrote for a different assignment.

+## The progress of this process will be documented in a dedicated repository [here](https://github.com/Mordyfier/moviedb).